Alissa Quart: Magazine, news and multimedia work

-She coined the term hyperlink cinema in 2005 in a review of the film Happy Endings for Film Comment.
-In the article, she underscored director Don Roos's use of connecting scenes through happenstance, and linking text and captions under or next to a split-screen image.
-Other films that she includes under this term: The Opposite of Sex, Magnolia, Time Code, and Paul Haggis's Crash, and the TV series 24.
+She coined the term hyperlink cinema in 2005 while reviewing the film Happy Endings for Film Comment.
+In her review, she underscored director Don Roos's use of connecting scenes through happenstance, and linking text and captions under or next to a split-screen image.
+Among the other works she cited as illustrating this technique were the films The Opposite of Sex, Magnolia, Time Code, and Paul Haggis's Crash, and the TV series 24.
 Hyperlink cinema was further popularized by Roger Ebert in his review of Syriana the same year.

-Her work for The New York Times Magazine includes a feature on the indie music scene in Toronto, a story about a trans man who's a college freshman at Barnard.
+Quart's articles for The New York Times Magazine have included a story about a trans man who was a freshman at Barnard women's college, and a feature on the indie music scene in Toronto.

+She has been a newspaper guest columnist, for example, her 2019 New York Times editorial, "The Con of the Side Hustle", criticized the rising popularity of the "side hustle" jargon as being language that "tries to make the dreary carousel of contemporary life sound more fun":

+Yet this sales pitch for the "side hustle" takes what we once called, more drably, another job and gives it a gloss, with a tiny shot of Superfly, disguising unstable working hours and a lack of bargaining power as liberation.

 Quart commissioned and helped originate Maisie Crow's 50-minute documentary about the Jackson Women's Health Organization, the last abortion clinic in Mississippi, writing its National Magazine Award-nominated multimedia story for the Atavist.